46th Avenue and Ulloa station

 46th Avenue and Ulloa is a light rail stop on the Muni Metro L Taraval line, located in the Parkside neighborhood of San Francisco, California.
 The stop has no platforms; trains stop at marked poles before the cross street.
 The stop opened with an extension of the line on September 15, 1937.

 Service

-Since August 2020, service along the route is temporarily being provided by buses to allow for the construction of improvements to the L Taraval line.
-The project is expected to wrap up in 2024.
+In August 2020, service along the route was replaced by buses to allow for the construction of improvements to the L Taraval line.
+The project was finished on September 28, 2024, and train service along the line resumed on that day.